Submissions

 Established in 2017, ignitionpress is an award-winning poetry pamphlet press with an international outlook which publishes original, arresting poetry from emerging poets.

-Learn more about the 25 pamphlets we have published and their authors on our Pamphlets page.
+Learn more about the 28 pamphlets we have published and their authors on our Pamphlets page.
 We encourage you to read our pamphlets before submitting to get an idea about the kind of work we tend to publish and how our pamphlets look and feel.
+Most of our pamphlets are currently on sale, so you can pick up a bargain!

 How to submit